Hanson-Sun/particle-physics-engine/README.md

 - Vector2D modify methods are inconsistent for some reason --> test this
 - **Fix iteration per frame to use sub-stepping** --> somehow include it idk
 - resolve constructor complexity by changing how the options work
+- clearing constraints or particles clearly do not work.

 Notes:
 i think ill leave the rendering step with more freedom to the users